 It also include unlimited use of the Roma Cristiana hop-on-hop-off bus if that is important to you.
 If seeing a lot in a short time is important than money on your visit then this is a good pass to consider.
 Depending on the options you choose, you can save over €40 with this pass.

 Check the current pricing of the Omnia Vatican and Rome card.
 You can also buy the card on Viator.

-We decided against it and I was glad we did because many of the tour groups we saw where so large I wondered how anyone could follow or see the guide properly.
-If you are keen to do one of these I suggest you choose a small group tour.
+We decided against it, and I was glad we did because many of the tour groups we saw were so large I wondered how anyone could follow or understand the guide properly.
+If you are keen to do one of these I suggest, you choose a small group tour.

-The museum is closed on Sundays and as a consquence Saturday and Mondays are the busiest days to visit.
-I would avoid these completely unless you have no alternative.
+The museum closes on Sundays, and as a consequence, Saturday and Mondays are the busiest days to visit.
+I would avoid these entirely unless you have no alternative.

-If you do have to visit on one of these days then definately consider an early bird ticket and tour or this Viator tour that offers first entry of the day.
+If you do have to visit on one of these days then definitely consider an early bird ticket and tour or this Viator tour that offers first entry of the day.

-The one mistake we made was not to map out the entry to the museum, and we headed right for St Peters Square only to have to walk all the way around the outside of the Vatican to entry the museum.
+The one mistake we made was not to map out the entry to the museum, and we headed right for St Peters Square only to have to walk around the outside of the Vatican to enter the museum.